russomi-labs/env-var-pattern/CONTRIBUTING.md

 ## Code review process

-### Explain how a contribution gets accepted after it’s been submitted
+### Explain how a contribution gets accepted after it's been submitted

 Who reviews it?
-Who needs to sign off before it’s accepted?
+Who needs to sign off before it's accepted?
 When should a contributor expect to hear from you?
 How can contributors get commit access, if at all?

 > The core team looks at Pull Requests on a regular basis in a weekly triage meeting that we hold in a public Google Hangout.
 The hangout is announced in the weekly status updates that are sent to the puppet-dev list.
 Notes are posted to the Puppet Community community-triage repo and include a link to a YouTube recording of the hangout.
 > After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.